appium/appium/docs/en/platform-support.md

 * Support for automating multiple devices simultaneously: No
 * Support for automating vendor-provided or third-party apps: Only vendor-provided apps (Preferences, Maps, etc...), and only on the simulator
+* Support for automating custom, non-standard UI controls: Minimal.
+You need to set accessibility information on the control which enables some basic automation.

 ## Android Support